B7rian/ripsum/README.md

 # Testing

-`make check` will run sha256sum and ripsum and compare the output.
+`make check` will run both sha256sum and ripsum and compare the output.
 The tests are run on the taskflow subdirectory by default but you can change the Makefile to use your own dataset.
 For example, before release I run the tests on about 167000 files on